How to Send Text Between Your Phone and Computer (Without Messaging Yourself)

 Nearby Sync can't find my device

 Make sure both devices are on the same Wi-Fi network or local subnet.
-On Windows, Bonjour is required — see how to install Bonjour on Windows.
-Firewalls or VPNs can block local discovery.
-Try disabling your VPN temporarily to confirm.
+On current Windows builds, device discovery is built-in.
+If you're on an older version, see how to install Bonjour on Windows.
+Firewalls or VPNs can also block local discovery — try disabling your VPN temporarily to confirm.

 Copied text is cut off or mangled